Student Visa and Embassy Information

 Study visas are free of charge.
 For study more than 90 days you will then need to apply for a residency card (permesso di soggiorno) at the local police station (Questura) with in the first 8 days of arrival in Italy.
 This along with your visa will allow you to stay in Italy for the duration of your studies.
 There is a fee associated with the residency card and your on-site directors will assist you with this process.

-Students may enter Italy for academic program that are UNDER 90 days without the corresponding student visa, however a Presence Declare must be completed within the first 8 days of arrival in Italy.
+Students may enter Italy for academic program that are 90 days and UNDER without the corresponding student visa.
+Semester programs in Milan are typically 90 days and do not require a student visa.
+However, a Presence Declare must be completed within the first 8 days of arrival in Italy.
 There is a fee associated with the Presence Declare and your on-site directors will assist you with this process.

 Note: Embassy and consulate contact information is subject to change without notice.
 Please refer to the website of the embassy or consulate to verify information.